GaetanLepage/phd-manuscript/sections/3_ssl/3_multi_source/3_experiments.typ

     (hat(o)_i - o_i)^2
 $ <eq:ssl:multi_source:epsilon_loss>

-#gaet[Should we do a plot to show the multiplicative factor across the DoA spectrum ?]
+// TODO: maybe add plots of the loss

 #include "figures/table_epsilon_loss.typ"

-#gaet[
+@table:ssl:multi_source:experiments:epsilon_loss summarizes the performance of our model after being trained with the $epsilon$-loss.
+More precisely, we compare different values of $epsilon$ to better measure its influence on performance.
+A baseline corresponding to the #acr("MSE") loss is also included for comparison.
+This ablation study suggests that a value of $epsilon = 0.4$ improves the #acr("MAE") and accuracy scores at the expense of losing some precision points.
+A value closer to 0.1 slightly boosts the recall too but comes with an important dip in precision.
+Also, this choice has an impact on the training dynamics.
+The $epsilon$ loss seems to shorten the initial stagnating phase of the training process, where the validation loss sees no improvement.
+When training with the #acr("MSE"), the loss only starts improving after 50-60k steps, while this number falls to 16k steps when using the $epsilon$ loss.
+Unfortunately, the behavior of the $epsilon$ loss remains unclear in some aspects.
+Overall, its benefits are not satisfying enough to be included in the final method.
+Notably, its impact on precision is detrimental to the overall performance.

-  Should we also show some training curves ?\
+// TODO: maybe add some training curves
-  I guess that I will put some.
-We might get rid of them afterwards if it they are too much.
-]

-#gaet[
-  This requires to run more repetitions for each experiment so that the gaps in performance can be confirmed.
+// ->  This requires to run more repetitions for each experiment so that the gaps in performance can be confirmed.
-]
-#draft[
-  - Better MAE, Recall and Accuracy at the expense of precision (with $epsilon=0.1$).
-    I am not too sure  about how to analyze this...
-  - The epsilon loss shortens the "stagnating" phase at the beginning of the training (16-18k steps instead of 50-60k with the normal loss)
-]

 ==== Normalization <sec:ssl:multi_source:experiments:normalization>